1j01/scribble/README.md

     },

     //Optional metadata:
-    name: "Hello World!",
-    authour: "All Of This Is Optional",
+    metaData: "This stuff Is Optional",
     otherMetaData: "whatever"
-}
+};
 ```